cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 Now that we have protected a GraphQL API resource server with dynamic and flexible authorization policies, we will build a simple GraphQL client application to demonstrate an entire application in real life.
-In this client application, we will look at how to get an accessToken from Cloudentity authorization server and then utilize it to make further calls to GraphQL API resource server.
+In this client application, we will look at how to get an accessToken from the Cloudentity authorization server and then utilize it to make further calls to GraphQL API resource server.